netx-repo/AIFO/README.md

   - Please check details [here](aifo_simulation/java-code/README.md).

 ## 3. How to run and reproduce the results<br>
-### Testbed experiment results (Figure 14 & Figure 15)
+### 3.1 Testbed experiment results (Figure 14 & Figure 15)

 We provide a script `console.py` to organize and run the switch and servers.
-Here we show how to run AIFO.
+Here we show how to run AIFO.<br>
+(**Note for SIGCOMM'21 artifact evaluation process**: We can provide testbed if needed (could help skip the first step).)
 1. Configure the parameters in the files based on your environment
    - `config.py`: You need to provide the information of your servers and switch (username, passwd, hostname, dir).
      - `local_home_dir` is the current path;